adobe/aepsdk-messaging-ios/docs/tutorials/InappTutorialApp/Pods/AEPServices/README.md

 ### Binaries

-Run `make archive` from the root directory to generate `.xcframeworks` for each module under the `build` folder.
+Run `make archive` or `make archive-ios` from the root directory to generate `.xcframeworks` for each module.
+The `make archive` command will generate XCFrameworks which support iOS and tvOS, while `make archive-ios` will generate XCFrameworks for iOS alone.
+Once complete, the XCFrameworks can be found in the `build` folder.
 Drag and drop all `.xcframeworks` to your app target in Xcode.

 ## Documentation